 For Windows and Mac you can go through this link:

 Verify the installation using the command “heroku –version”.
-After running this command you should see the output similar to this.
+After running this command you should see an output similar to this.

 Now login to your Heroku account using Heroku CLI.
 Open the terminal in the folder where your app is and type “heroku login”.
 This will open the browser and you have to log in to your Heroku account.